thomasgreenacre/sales-predictions/README.md

 ### Data:
 Source: sales_predictions (1).csv

 Descitpion: Data set that has sales (Item_Outlet_Sales) by item with a number of features including Item_MRP, Item_Visibility, Outlet_Size, etc.

 ## Methods (Data preparation steps)
-- duplicate rows
+- check & remove (if needed) duplicate rows
-- missing data
+- Checking & address any missing data
 - cleaned any fields where approapriate to solve for similar value naming conventions
 - nomininal encoded mean values for missing data on features with numeric (int, float) data type
 - OneHot encoded the most frequent values for missing data on features with object data type